×

 When we asked people what advice they would give someone preparing to move to Mandeville, they said:

 "Mandeville is a town located in the middle of Jamaica, known for its cool climate, colonial-style architecture, and vibrant local culture.
 It is one of the more affluent areas in Jamaica, with a high standard of living and a relatively low crime rate compared to other parts of the country.
 Before moving to Mandeville, expats should be aware that while English is the official language of Jamaica, the local dialect, known as Patois, is widely spoken.
 Learning some basic phrases in Patois can be helpful in daily interactions.
 The cost of living in Mandeville is relatively high compared to other parts of Jamaica, but still lower than in many Western countries.
 Housing can be expensive, especially in the more upscale neighborhoods, but there are also more affordable options available.
 Healthcare facilities in Mandeville are adequate, with several hospitals and clinics in the area.
 However, for more serious medical conditions, it may be necessary to travel to Kingston or another major city.
 Public transportation in Mandeville consists mainly of taxis and minibuses.
 While they are generally reliable, they can be crowded and may not always adhere to a set schedule.
 Many expats choose to rent or buy a car for more convenience.
 Mandeville has a number of good schools, including several that follow the British educational system.
 However, spaces can be limited and fees can be high, so it's advisable to start the application process well in advance.
 The town has a vibrant social scene, with numerous restaurants, bars, and clubs.
 There are also many opportunities to enjoy outdoor activities, such as hiking and bird watching, thanks to Mandeville's location near the island's central mountains.
 Finally, while Mandeville is generally safer than other parts of Jamaica, it's still important to take basic safety precautions.
-This includes avoiding certain areas after dark, not displaying wealth openly, and being aware of your surroundings," commented one expat who made the move to Mandeville.
+This includes avoiding certain areas after dark, not displaying wealth openly, and being aware of your surroundings," remarked one expat living in Mandeville, Jamaica.

 How do I find a place to live in Mandeville?